vishalcloudyuga/dcos-docs/1.8/administration/installing/custom/configuration-parameters.md

 This parameter specifies a YAML nested list (`-`) of IPv4 addresses to your [public agent](/docs/1.8/overview/concepts/#public) host names.

 ## Networking

+### <a name="dcos-overlay-enable"></a>dcos_overlay_enable

+This parameter specifies whether to enable the DC/OS overlay network.

+*  `dcos_overlay_enable: 'false'` Do not enable the DC/OS overlay network.
+*  `dcos_overlay_enable: 'true'` Enable the DC/OS overlay network.
+This is the default value.
+When the overlay network is enabled you can also specify the following parameters:

+    *  `dcos_overlay_config_attempts` This parameter specifies how many failed configuration attempts are allowed before the overlay configuration modules stop trying to configure an overlay network.

+        __Tip:__ The failures might be related to a malfunctioning Docker daemon.

+    *  `dcos_overlay_mtu` This parameter specifies the maximum transmission unit (MTU) of the Virtual Ethernet (vEth) on the containers that are launched on the overlay.

+    *  `dcos_overlay_network` This group of parameters define an overlay network for DC/OS.
+The default configuration of DC/OS provides an overlay network named `dcos` whose YAML configuration is as follows:

+        ```
+        dcos_overlay_network:
+            vtep_subnet: 44.128.0.0/20
+            vtep_mac_oui: 70:B3:D5:00:00:00
+            overlays:
+              - name: dcos
+                subnet: 9.0.0.0/8
+                prefix: 26
+        ```

+        *  `vtep_subnet` This parameter specifies a dedicated address space that is used for the VxLAN backend for the overlay network.
+This address space should not be routeable from outside the agents or master.
+        *  `vtep_mac_oui` This parameter specifies the MAC address of the interface connecting to it in the public node.
+        *  __overlays__
+            *  `name` This parameter specifies the canonical name (see [limitations](/1.8/administration/overlay-networks/) for constraints on naming overlay networks).
+            *  `subnet` This parameter specifies the subnet that is allocated to the overlay network.
+            *  `prefix` This parameter specifies the size of the subnet that is allocated to each agent and thus defines the number of agents on which the overlay can run.
+The size of the subnet is carved from the overlay subnet.

+ For more information see the [example](#overlay) and [documentation](/docs/1.8/administration/overlay-networks/).

 ### <a name="dns-search"></a>dns_search
 This parameter specifies a space-separated list of domains that are tried when an unqualified domain is entered (e.g. domain searches that do not contain &#8216;.&#8217;).
 The Linux implementation of `/etc/resolv.conf` restricts the maximum number of domains to 6 and the maximum number of characters the setting can have to 256.
 For more information, see <a href="http://man7.org/linux/man-pages/man5/resolv.conf.5.html">man /etc/resolv.conf</a>.